- Instructions for 2014 summer band online registration

 - Black socks (full length socks, not ankle socks)

-- Black MTX marching shoes - You need to purchase these before summer band or during summer band from Bill Atkins with cash or money order.
+- Black MTX marching shoes - You need to purchase these before summer band or during summer band from Bill Atkins with cash or money order ($43).

-Color Guard uniform to be determined by guard instructor
+Color Guard and Twirler uniforms to be determined by instructors.

 School-owned instruments are available for mellophone, baritone, sousaphone, and percussion.
 Once issued, the student is financially responsible for the equipment.
 Any costs for damages or repairs beyond normal wear will be charged to the student.
 Loss of the instrument (state property) while issued to the student will result in the full cost of the instrument being charged to the student.
 All equipment must be thoroughly cleaned and polished before check-in.
 Upon return, an additional charge of $25 will be assessed for instruments that have not been cleaned properly maintained.
 All equipment is listed property of the state and must be returned upon request.